joergjo/documentdb-node-es6-todo-app/README.md

 Note that `.env` is included in the project's `.gitignore` and thus will not be commited to your git repo in order to protect your DocumentDB and Application Insights keys.
 ***
-The project also contains a basic Dockerfile to get you started to build your a containerized version of this app.
+The project also contains a basic Dockerfile to get you started to build a containerized version of this app.
 Just follow [these instructions](https://hub.docker.com/_/node/), and don't forget to supply HOST, APP_KEY, and APPINSIGHTS_INSTRUMENTATIONKEY as environment.
 You can reuse the aforementioned `.env` file for this purpose by adding `--env-file .env` as parameter to `docker run`.